pseudostripy/DS2S-META/README.md

 * [.NET 6] (https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 ## Installing
 * Extract contents of zip archive to it's own folder.
-Open DS2 META.exe
+* Open DS2 META.exe and let Windows scan it if it needs to.
+* Ensure Windows defender or your antivirus didn't quarantine the program.

 ## Thank You
 **Nordgaren/Pseudostripy** Main developers of META\